Penny Wong: Personal life

-Wong is a practising Christian, attending Pilgrim Uniting Church in Adelaide.
-She has said that, "I do not ever remember having the sense that I denied the existence of God."
-Others in her wider family from Sabah are Buddhist.
+Wong is a practising Christian just like her late father, Francis and late paternal grandmother, Lai Fung Shim, for she is a congregant of the Pilgrim Uniting Church in Adelaide.
+She has said "I do not ever remember having the sense that I denied the existence of God."
+Others in her wider family from Sabah are Buddhist, but she also has Christian relatives on her paternal family.
 She held Malaysian citizenship before renouncing it in 2001.

 Wong is a lesbian and came out publicly a month after she assumed her Senate seat in 2002.
 In 2010, Wong was selected by readers of Samesame website as one of the 25 most influential lesbian Australians.

-Wong's partner, Sophie Allouache, is a public servant and former University of Adelaide Students' Association president.
-In December 2011, Allouache gave birth to their first child, after announcing the IVF-assisted pregnancy using donor sperm in August 2011.
-Allouache gave birth to their second daughter in 2015, at the Adelaide Women's and Children's Hospital.
+Wong's wife, Sophie Allouache, is a public servant and former University of Adelaide Students' Association president.
+In December 2011, Allouache gave birth to their first child, after announcing the IVF-assisted pregnancy.
+Allouache gave birth to their second daughter in 2015.
+Wong and Allouache married in 2024.

+Wong received media attention in June 2022, on a visit to Indonesia, for making a speech in fluent Indonesian; it is unclear whether she learned Indonesian separately, or was relying on the similarities between Indonesian and Malay, which she learned as a child in Malaysia.